HackerEarth/engineering.hackerearth.com/_posts/2016-02-11-sending-emails-to-our-half-million-and-growing-user-community.md

 It takes lot of computational power to send emails in such large quantities synchronously.
 So we have implemented an asynchronous architecture to send emails.

-Here’s brief overview of how the architecture:
+Here is brief overview of the architecture:

 Step 1: Construct an email and save the serialized email object in database.<br/>
 Step 2: Queue the metadata for later consumption.<br/>